esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 > "As you're exploring, trying to find answers, know that sometimes code, if you're finding that you're really having to hack at it, a redesign could be warranted." - Marcy

+## Section 6 - Establish a culture of accessibility